 Find out in less than a minute.

-SRECs help utilities meet state regulations that require a certain percentage of electricity produced be from renewable sources.
-These regulations are called renewable portfolio standards (RPS).
-To meet the requirements of these standards utilities must purchase renewable energy certificates/creds (RECs) to serve as proof that they generated the electricity from renewable sources or paid someone who did.
+SRECs help utilities meet state regulations that require a certain percentage of electricity produced from renewable sources.
+These regulations are called Renewable Portfolio Standards (RPS).
+To meet the requirements of these standards utilities must purchase renewable energy certificates/creds (RECs) to serve as proof that they generated the electricity from renewable systems or paid someone who did.

 Renewable Portfolio Standards (RPS) are regulations that require utilities to generate a certain percentage of power from renewable sources.
 In some states, this is called Clean Energy Standard or CES.
 The difference between CET and RPS is that “clean” generally refers to energy sources that have zero carbon emissions.
 For example, nuclear energy is usually considered a clean energy source because it is carbon-free, but it is not widely considered “renewable”.